Skip to main content

 This has proven popular with Publishing students, with the majority securing a placement within publishing or a related industry.

-A second class degree or above or equivalent and/or demonstrable enthusiasm for publishing.
+A 2:2 or above honours degree or equivalent and a demonstrable enthusiasm for publishing.

 Copies of transcripts and certificates which confirm qualifications obtained and pending with the complete breakdown of all subjects studied and marks obtained.
 These should clearly show the qualification awarded and the final overall grade/mark.
 If they are not in English, we will also require copies translated into English by an authorised translator.